Shaadalam9/shuttle-boarding/README.md

 # Shuttle Bus Survey

 This repository contains visualizations for the Shuttle Bus Survey.
 The visualizations include various demographic distributions, micro-mobility usage, and information preferences before and after boarding the shuttle bus.
-The visualizations are created using Python, Polars, and Plotly.

 ## Author